 It is recommended to include a natural source of vitamin C (like strawberries, fresh orange juice, celery, or broccoli) with every meal, particularly when consuming plant-based sources of iron because vitamin C can help you absorb up to 6 times more of this mineral.

-Our bodies will be unable to function correctly if there is not adequate phosphorus in the physical body and is the 2nd most abundant mineral in the body.
+Our bodies will be unable to function correctly if there is not adequate phosphorus in the physical body, and it is the 2nd most abundant mineral in the body.
 Phosphorus is important for normal kidney and heart functioning.